Experience the Magic of Christmas in Krakow

 10. Krokiety with Cabbage and Mushrooms: Breaded and fried crepes filled with sauerkraut and forest mushrooms, traditionally served hot and often paired with barszcz czerwony during the Wigilia meal.

-11. Greek-Style Fish: A Polish Christmas Eve dish consisting of fried white fish topped with a thick, slow-cooked vegetable sauce made from carrots, parsley root, celery, and tomatoes, typically served cold despite its name having no connection to Greek cuisine.
+11. Greek-Style Fish: A Polish Christmas Eve dish consisting of fried white fish topped with a thick, slow-cooked vegetable sauce made from carrots, parsley root, celery, and tomatoes, typically served cold; despite its name having no connection to Greek cuisine.

 12. Poppy Seed Roll: A classic festive dessert made with sweet yeast dough rolled around a rich filling of poppy seeds, honey, nuts, and dried fruit, symbolizing prosperity and good fortune.